rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

 author: The Crates.io Team
 ---

-On Tuesday, Oct 15, starting at approximately 20:00 UTC, crates.io sustained an operational incident.
+On Monday, Oct 15, starting at approximately 20:00 UTC, crates.io sustained an operational incident.
 You can find the status page report [here][status], and our tweets about it [here][tweets].